MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 For more suggestions, see [Principles of the performance efficiency pillar](/azure/architecture/framework/scalability/principles).

-Azure Advisor helps you ensure and improve \<pillar-specific text>.
-Review the [recommendations](../../contribute-how-to-write-waf-for-azure-offerings.md).
+Azure Advisor helps you ensure and improve performance.
+Review the [recommendations](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/Performance).

 ### Policy definitions